 Charlotte Plumber Advice Column: How to Fix Leaky Pipes

 If you know you have a leak, you should fix it right away.
 Leaks are costly, and your water bill can skyrocket thanks to the innocent-looking leak.
 (Besides water from the leak, noise could be an indication that there is a leak in a water pipe.)
-The following are tips on fixing a leak on your own.
-Of course, when in doubt, give us a call and we’ll fix it for you.
+The following are tips on how to fix leaky pipes on your own.
+Of course, when in doubt, give us a call and we'll fix it for you.

 There are several different solutions to fix a small leak in a water pipe, which include patches, waterproof tape, compound sticks, and epoxy paste.